Recorded on Thursday,

 There is a brief introduction

-by Harold Augenbraum, executive director of the National
+by Harold Augenbraum, executive director of the

-Book Foundation, presenter of the National Book Awards.
+National Book Foundation, presenter of the National

-an interview follows by moderator Jessica Hagedorn.
+An interview follows by moderator Jessica Hagedorn.

-Andersen talks about his life as a radio personality,
+Shteyngart talks about life as a Russian-Jewish

 The featured author and moderator is: